Inside the Cockpit: How Gluon Turns AI Agents into a Managed Workflow

 - Task 3 (Quick, Haiku): $0.03

-Here's the architectural move that unlocked flexibility.
+Here's the architectural move that made everything click.

-And because the interface layer is decoupled, I can add new ones without touching the core.
+One SQLite database.
+One FastAPI backend.
+One WebSocket layer.
+Whether you're in CLI, web, Telegram, Discord, or PWA — same system.
+And because the interface layer is decoupled, adding a new surface doesn't touch the core.
 Slack bot?
 Route through the orchestrator.
 Email?
 Same.
 Custom webhook?
 Same.

 A Week in the Cockpit

 Friday: Three completed PRs ready for code review.
 Weekly cost: $14.79.
-Well within budget.

-The Cockpit Difference
+The Real Difference

-This foundation enables what comes next in Post 3: autonomous loops.
+That foundation enables what comes next in Part 3: autonomous loops.
 The Ralph Loop.
-When you stop deciding and let the agents decide for you.
-Set a cost cap and iteration limit and let them run until the work is classified complete.
-That's when orchestration becomes transformational.
+When you stop monitoring and let the agents decide for themselves.
+Set a cost cap and iteration limit, let them run until the work is done.

 Series Navigation